-You may post your lecture slides or other curricular materials on your course website and invite students to respond to them through the integrated discussion board in Blackboard or Canvas, or even by email.
+You may post your lecture slides or other curricular materials on your course website and invite students to respond to them through the integrated discussion board in Canvas, or even by email.
 You might also add notes to your PowerPoint or Keynote slides using the “notes” feature available in both applications.

 To invite more interaction, you can upload your lecture materials to Princeton’s Google Drive as a document or slide show.
 By allowing your students to comment on your files, they can ask questions or offer ideas right in the document.
 Students at Princeton are automatically provisioned with a Google Drive.
 For more information on how to set up a Google Drive, see Pedagogical and Technical Help

 Zoom is a web conferencing tool that allows you to deliver a “live” lecture to up to 300 students at the same time (see Pedagogical and Technical Help for instructions on how to access and use Zoom).

 Teaching a live, or synchronous, lecture via Zoom can create a sense of community and allow students to get immediate responses to their questions and comments.
 If a faculty member takes advantage of some of the interactive features that Zoom offers (see Increasing Participation and Engagement in Zoom for ideas), a live lecture will make it easier to get feedback on how the students are responding to course material.

 However, some of your students (students who do not have high-speed internet access, for instance) may not be able to regularly participate in a live lecture.
 If you do decide to hold live lectures, we therefore strongly recommend that you also record the lecture (see Pedagogical and Technical Help for instructions).
 We recommend that you post the video for a defined period of time, giving structure to the course and limiting the risk to your intellectual property.